JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

    - [ ] Protect the map displaying routes only show it to the logged in user and only allow the user to make a marker if he/she verifies email.
    - [ ] save the morgan generated logs in database or local storage to know who visited kinda security/debugging. refer https://www.npmjs.com/package/morgan dual logging in apache format and uuid to each request section.
+   - [x] Added Rate Limiters for Mongo and Post new travel entry.
    - [x] capture IP's of the flagged user and store in DB. via bigdata cloud Ip geolocation API.
 ***